- Home

 So why not make this breakfast traybake by Coeliac?
 Fried eggs served sunny-side up are baked alongside tomatoes, potatoes, and mushrooms – the latter of which are high in vitamin D as well as several antioxidants that act as anti-inflammatories, so this is a great way to start the day.

-The smoked paprika adds depth to the flavours in this dish, and hot sauce adds a hint of fire.
+The smoked paprika adds depth to the flavours in this dish, and the hot sauce adds a hint of fire.
 If you like, you could always add veggie or meat sausages to the bake to make it a bit heartier.

 9. Gluten-free bread